spiral/docs/odm/basics.md

 ];
 ```

-ODM component will automatically assign accessor `Spiral\ODM\Accessors\ScalarArray` to such field.
-Accessor will automatically filter array values and ensure that they all in a same type, accessor support following types:
+The ODM component will automatically assign accessor `Spiral\ODM\Accessors\ScalarArray` to this field.
+Accessor will automatically filter the array values and ensure that they are all the same type.
+Accessor supports the following types:
 * int
 * float
 * string
 * MongoId

-Once your schema is updated you are able to work with such field as with regular array:
+Once your schema is updated, you can work with this field just like with regular array:

 ```php
 $user = User::findOne();